JBZoo/CI-Report-Converter/README.md

     * `github-cli` - [GitHub Actions](https://docs.github.com/en/actions/reference/workflow-commands-for-github-actions#setting-a-warning-message).
     * `tc-inspections` [Reporting Inspections in TeamCity](https://www.jetbrains.com/help/teamcity/service-messages.html#Reporting+Inspections)

 Well...
-It may seem to you it's a useless thing, and your "favorite super tool" works fine in TeamCity/PhpStorm.
-Then just take a look at the examples below.
+It may seem to you it's a useless thing, and _your favorite super tool_ works fine in TeamCity/PhpStorm.
+Just take a look at [the examples below](#examples).

 ### Installing